LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 The following lists detail the features of each data source in this chapter.
-Since some features are only available in certain data sources it is important to check these tables when reading the documentation in order to ensure that each data source supports your solution's required features.
+Since some features are only available in certain data sources it is important to check these tables when reading the documentation in order to verify that each data source supports your solution's required features.